stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

     the scheduler which will dispatch them on compute nodes.

-The key principle of a shared computing environment is that resources are shared among users and must be scheduled.
-It is **mandatory** to schedule work by submitting jobs to the scheduler on Sherlock.
-And since login nodes are a shared resource, they must not be used to execute computing tasks.
+The key principle of a shared computing environment is that resources are shared among users and access to them must be scheduled.
+On Sherlock, it is **mandatory** to schedule work by requesting resources and submitting jobs to the scheduler.
+Because login nodes are shared by all users, they must not be used to execute computational tasks.

 Acceptable use of login nodes include: